timtadh/hackthology/hackthology/content/blog/lexmachine.md

     .
     RCURLY  | "}"

-Note, that like when the English sentence was analyzed spaces, newlines, tabs and other extraneous characters where dropped.
+Note, that like when the English sentence was analyzed, spaces, newlines, tabs and other extraneous characters were dropped.
 Only the syntactically important characters are output.

 Each token has two parts: the *type* and the *lexeme*.
 The type indicates the